Many tourists arriving only at the airport and never see Girona.

-For those who don’t want to languish on a beach, or battle the crowds along Barcelona’s Ramblas, Girona offers all the allure of a historic Spanish city, in a smaller, more human-sized package.
+For those who don’t want to be on a beach or battle the crowds along Barcelona’s Ramblas, Girona offers all the allure of a historic Spanish city in a smaller, more human-sized package.

-Its architecture spans Spain’s exciting past: there are Roman ruins, gloriously ornate Arab baths and multi-coloured medieval houses strung along the River Onyar.
+Its architecture spans Spain’s exciting past: Roman ruins, gloriously ornate Arab baths and multi-coloured medieval houses strung along the River Onyar.

 While Barcelona flaunts its appeal with the brio of a flamenco dancer, Gerona’s approach is more subtle, like a senorita peering over her fan.

-Come to Girona in May for flower festival and acapella music festival
+Come to Girona in May for the flower festival and acapella music festival.

 Girona Flower Festival